alfredlwanzo/alfredlw/README.md

-- 👋 Hi, I’m @alfredlw
+- 👋 Hi, I’m Kahindo Lwanzo Alfred @alfredlw
-- 👀 I’m interested in web developement
+- 👀 I’m a technology enthusiast, digital wellbeing evangelist and web developper.
+I love NextJS and more
 - 🌱 I’m currently looking for a job